xypan1232/xypan1232.github.io/index.md

 # About Me

 My name is Xiaoyong Pan.
-I am a postdoc in Erasmus MC, Rotterdam, Nertherlands.
+I am a postdoc in Department of Medical informatics at Erasmus MC, Rotterdam, Nertherlands.
-I did my master in Bioinformtics in Shanghai Jiaotong University.
-After that, I worked as a software engineer in IBM Corporation for two and half years.
+I obtained a Ph.D. from Copenhagen University in 2017, and a M.E. from Shanghai Jiaotong University in 2011.
+Since 2011, I worked as a software engineer in IBM Corporation for two and half years.
-In 2013, I started my PhD at Copenhagen University in Bioinformatics, which I completed in December, 2016.
-From December 1st, 2016, I work as a postdoc in Department of Medical informatics in Erasmus MC.

 I am interested in Bioinformatics, Machine Learning, Non-coding RNA, Text Mining, Deep Learning, RNA-seq.
 Now I am working on eletronic health record data using deep learning.